Michigan 4-H Foundation Partnership Spotlight: Michigan Division of the WNF&GA

 Founded in 1914, the national WNF&GA is non-profit organization dedicated to promoting agriculture and horticulture.
 The synergy with 4-H, which began in 1902 as an agriculture club, became even stronger when Gertrude Warren became the national WNF&GA president from 1952-1954.
 From 1917 -1952, Warren led the U.S. Department of Agriculture’s Cooperative Extension 4-H program and is largely known as the “mother of 4-H” for her national and international development of 4-H. Today, membership in the WNF&GA is open to men and women, with approximately 1,500 members nationwide.
 There are 25 branches in Michigan, six branches across New York, Ohio and Pennsylvania, as well as a multi-state branch made up of members at-large.

-In the Great Lakes State, the Michigan Division of WNF&GA’s commitment to supporting Michigan 4-H began 10 years before the Michigan 4-H Foundation was even founded.
-Their original support was for the International Four-H Youth Exchange Program, also called IFYE, which started in 1948.
+In the Great Lakes State, the Michigan Division of WNF&GA’s commitment to supporting Michigan 4-H began years before the Michigan 4-H Foundation was even founded when they created a 4-H scholarship for MSU students.
+Then, in 1948, they began supporting the International Four-H Youth Exchange Program, also called IFYE.
 This sponsorship and their ongoing support of 4-H led to the Michigan Division of the WNF&GA becoming a founding donor for the Michigan 4-H Foundation in 1952.

 Today, the partnership remains strong, and the Michigan Division maintains a position on the Michigan 4-H Foundation’s board of trustees.
 Most recently, that position has been held by Sheila Kneeshaw, who first joined the board in 2015.
 In addition to her trustee service, Kneeshaw also volunteers with Michigan State University Extension in Wayne County for both the Michigan 4-H and Master Gardener programs.